 Sometimes District 287 is asked to disclose directory information for non-District purposes, including postsecondary education institution mailing lists or military service mailing lists.

 The District does not provide student directory information for commercial purposes.

-To prevent the release of any or all student directory information, students and parents/guardians should sign an opt-our form and send it to the school principal within two weeks of the student’s enrollment date, or September 15 of each subsequent year of enrollment.
+To prevent the release of any or all student directory information, students and parents/guardians should sign the opt-out form from the Student Handbook and send it to the school principal within two weeks of the student’s enrollment date, or September 15 of each subsequent year of enrollment.